rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ```

 There's not much to be said here, the only interesting part is `<div class="live-modal" data-controller="shortened-link-form">` where we are actually using a new controller.
-This is just to decompose our code in more reusable units.
+This is just to decompose our code into more reusable units.

 Let's go ahead and add that Stimulus controller in `app/javascript/controllers/shortened_link_form_controller.js` with a method to close the modal